AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/overview.md

   * If CRM IDs are merged by ECID (shared device).
   * If limits are configured to just one CRM ID.

-For more information, read the document on [[!DNL Identity Optimization Algorithm]](./identity-optimization-algorithm.md).
+For more information, read the document on [identity optimization algorithm](./identity-optimization-algorithm.md).

 ## Next steps